Protecting Louisiana’s Natural Legacy

 Land trusts typically work directly with landowners to permanently protect important places, often through tools like conservation easements.
 While the conservation goals for each easement in our portfolio are unique, we strive for outcomes that will enhance and restore Louisiana’s natural resources and ways of living.

-This might include helping a family protect their farmland from developmental pressures — or connecting green space for recreation and water management in urban areas.
+Working with landowners includes helping a family protect their farmland from developmental pressures — or connecting green space for recreation and water management in urban areas.
 Land Trust for Louisiana’s conservation work spans a wide range of landscapes across the state, including:

 1. Forests and Natural Lands